deepcerulean/passive_record/README.md

 PassiveRecord is an extremely lightweight in-memory pseudo-relational algebra.

-We simplified subset of AR's interface in pure Ruby.
+We implement a simplified subset of AR's interface in pure Ruby.

+## Why?

-Maybe you need to track objects by ID and look them up again, or look them up based on attributes, or even utilize some limited relational semantics, but have no real need for persistence.
+Do you need to track objects by ID and look them up again, or look them up based on attributes, or even utilize some limited relational semantics, but have no real need for persistence?

+PassiveRecord may be right for you.

 ## Features